IDF expects military clash in Lebanon to be short and more violent than ever, prepares for large-scale Hezbollah raid on Israel.

-The IDF expects Hezbollah to launch a major raid into Israeli territory in case of an armed conflict.
+The IDF expects a large Hezbollah raid on Israeli communities or outposts in case of an armed conflict.
 The army will simulate an invasion into Israel as part of its upcoming exercise to prepare for a war in Lebanon, military journalist Noam Amir reports.

-During the huge three-day drill, IDF forces will train to fend off a large ground assault on Israeli communities, and to execute a counterattack on Lebanon to block Hezbollah.
+During the huge three-day drill, IDF forces will train to fend off a large ground assault on residential areas, and to execute a counterattack on Lebanon to block Hezbollah.
 Troops will also simulate rapid deployment and a quick shift from routine to emergency operations.

 The IDF estimates that a military clash will be short, and that the first three days will be critical.
 The army expects the battle to be more aggressive and destructive than ever before, both in Lebanon and in Israel.